chetanbe100x/playwright-cucumber-framework/ALLURE_REPORTING.md

 2. Double-click on `viewAllureResults.bat` in your project directory
 3. This will start the Allure server and open the report in your browser

+### Viewing Reports with History Tracking

+To view reports with test execution history:

+1. Run your tests to generate Allure results
+2. Double-click on `allure-with-history.bat` in your project directory
+3. This will generate a full report with history and open it in your browser

+Note: For history tracking to work, you should use `allure-with-history.bat` after each test run.

 ## Installing Allure Command-line Tool

 To use Allure reporting, you need to install the Allure command-line tool: